You're brilliant, confident, and sure of yourself in the clinic. You transform lives daily as a PT, OT, or SLP.

 Meanwhile: Less experienced clinicians are getting accepted - not because they're more qualified, but because they know the submission process.

 The truth: The barrier isn't your clinical skills.
-It's proposal writing skills.
-And those can be learned fast.
+It's translating those skills into a presentation that will impact many clinicians.
+It's developing efficient proposal writing skills.
+And those can be learned quickly.

 As a previous ASHA convention proposal reviewer, I've seen numerous submissions every cycle.